 The Manager can exercise his voting rights at Shareholders' meetings, according to the Proxy Voting Policy.
-To assist in its responsibility for voting proxies and the overall voting process, the Manager has engaged an independent third-party proxy voting specialist, Glass Lewis & Co., LLC., which takes also Environmental, Social and Governance factors into account when casting votes.
+To assist in its responsibility for voting proxies and the overall voting process, the Manager has engaged an independent third-party proxy voting specialist, Glass Lewis Europe Limited, which takes also Environmental, Social and Governance factors into account when casting votes.

-Annex 1: Pre-contractual disclosure - VanEck Morningstar Developed Markets Dividend Leaders UCITS FTF investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the
+Annex 1: Pre-contractual disclosure - VanEck Morningstar Developed Markets Dividend Leaders UCITS ETF an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance